FOLLOWING JESUS AT THE HEART OF WALLINGTON...

 We're glad you're here.
 We're a vibrant church with people of all ages and all backgrounds and a varied programme of events, groups and services.
 Take a look around and see what interests you.

-Our regular events include Coffee with Cake and Tabletop Market every second Saturday of the month and Tunes and Tea last Friday of the month.
+Our regular events include Coffee with Cake and Tabletop Market every second Saturday of the month and Tunes and Tea on the last Monday of the month.

-Our next Coffee with Cake and Tabletop Market will be our Christmas Market on Saturday, December 11th.
+Our next Coffee with Cake and Tabletop Market will be on Saturday, June 11th.

 PRAYER FOR TODAY